jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ### Let's change the font

 Create the directory `_includes` in your repo.
 Now's where things get confusing.
-The `head.html` file in your 2.5.1 directory is different than the one used by github, which is a gem, as described above.
+The `head.html` file in your 2.5.1 directory is different than the one used by github, which is from a gem, as described above.
 Instead of getting super complicated, I'm just going to give you the "right" content:

 ```
 {% raw %}